 As part of National Recovery Month, Google announced last week that it will launch a new website called Recover Together.
 The site will house two new tools that, through Google Maps, will promote recovery from addiction.

 One tool, the Recovery Locator, includes information for more than 83,000 recovery meetings in 33,000 locations.
-These include 12 step meetings like Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) — in 33,000 locations.
+These include 12 step meetings like Alcoholics Anonymous (AA) and Narcotics Anonymous (NA), as well as smart recovery meetings.

-At this point, it is difficult to say whether this tool will be much more effective than the already-existent AA and NA websites for specific service areas.
-Most of these sites feature customizable search options to narrow down meetings based on day, time, location, and even meeting types—literature, meditation, speaker, etc.
+It is difficult to say whether this tool will be more effective than the already-existent AA and NA websites.
+Most of these sites feature customizable search options.
+Visitors can narrow down meeting options based on day, time, location, and even meeting types—literature, meditation, speaker, etc.

 Know Where to Find Naloxone

 The more valuable feature could be the page’s other tool, the Naloxone Locator.
-This tool allows searchers to find which participating CVS, Rite Aid and Walgreens pharmacies carry doses of Naloxone, better known as Narcan, the drug used to counteract opiate overdoses.
+This tool allows searchers to find which participating CVS, Rite Aid and Walgreens pharmacies carry doses of naloxone (Narcan), a drug used to counteract opiate overdoses.

-The Recover Together web page has other features such as video stories of eight individuals in recovery — including a Google employee, an addictions resource specialist, and a recent high school graduate.
-There is also a section devoted to words and phrases to avoid using when talking about substance use disorders, providing more acceptable replacement terms.
+The Recover Together web page has other features as well.
+There are video stories of eight individuals in recovery including a Google employee, an addictions resource specialist, and a recent high school graduate.
+There is also a section devoted to words and phrases to avoid using when talking about substance use disorders.

 There is Help

-These days, substance use disorder is at epidemic levels, with more than 130 people dying each day in the United States from opioid overdoses, and nearly twice as many deaths per day from alcohol-related causes.
-It is encouraging to see companies with large presences, such as Google, putting in work to help reverse the damage caused by substance use disorder, by educating the public and therefore de-stigmatizing the disease, more and more resources will become available.
+These days, substance use disorder is at epidemic levels.
+More than 130 people die each day in the United States from opioid overdoses.
+Nearly twice as many die each day from alcohol-related causes.
+It is encouraging to see companies such as Google put in work to reverse the damage caused by substance use disorder.
+By educating the public and therefore de-stigmatizing the disease, more and more resources will become available.

 If you are struggling with addiction or alcoholism, there is help.
 At Amatus Recovery Centers across the country, we offer the full continuum of drug and alcohol treatment, from medical assisted detox to long-term group therapy aftercare.